SAP Articles

 Category Details

-Deployment Model Primarily cloud-based via IFS Cloud, but hybrid and on-premise are supported.
-The deployment model is flexible, and IFS doesn’t force cloud migration unless you want it.
-Runs on Microsoft Azure but can be hosted privately as well — helpful for asset-intensive sectors.
+Deployment Model Primarily cloud-based via IFS Cloud.
+Hybrid and on-premise models are also supported.
+The deployment approach is flexible, and IFS does not force cloud migration unless you choose it.
+It runs on Microsoft Azure and can also be privately hosted, which is helpful for asset-intensive sectors.

-Ideal Company Size & Type Midsize to large manufacturers, especially those with heavy service, asset, or project management components.
-Aerospace & defense, industrial engineering, and energy sectors tend to be strong fits.
-It’s not built for small manufacturers with straightforward workflows.
+Ideal Company Size & Type Midsize to large manufacturers, especially those with heavy service, asset, or project management requirements.
+Aerospace and defense, industrial engineering, and energy sectors tend to be a strong fit.
+It is not ideal for small manufacturers with basic workflows.

 Key Manufacturing Modules - Discrete and Process Manufacturing